Hisha/Portalkeeper/docs/armory-0.6-integration.md

-# Armory 0.6: integrated static previews
+# Current Armory static previews

-Selecting a character loads a dressed preview into the existing Armory paper doll, using the profile's race, gender, appearance and equipment display IDs and the local client folder configured in Settings.
-No server or JSON changes are required.
-Existing slots, tooltips, roster filtering and icons are retained.

-Build with `dotnet build`, then run `dotnet run --project src/Portalkeeper` using the .NET 10 SDK.
-Linux requires native StormLib (`libstorm.so` or `libstorm.so.9`).
-Choose the folder containing the client's Data directory in Settings.
-Windows loading attempts StormLib.dll, but Windows packaging remains unverified. macOS is also unverified.
+This is the current application guide, superseding the [historical MPQ proof](armory-0.6-proof.md).
+See the [README](../README.md) for build/configuration and native dependencies, and [operations](operations.md) for caches and fallback troubleshooting.

+Selecting a character renders its race, gender, exact exported appearance and equipment using the configured local 3.3.5a client.
+Existing roster, equipment slots, icons, quality colors and tooltips remain.
+Optional [transmog](armory-transmog.md) projects appearance metadata for rendering without replacing the real equipment data.

-The renderer is C#: it reads MPQs, resolves eight DBC tables, composes armor textures, skins M2 models and equipment attachments, and creates a static PNG.
-Python and the standalone probe are not required at runtime.
+Runtime is C#: `ArmoryPreviewService` plus `Services/CharacterRendering`.
+It reads MPQs with read-only StormLib, resolves eight DBC tables, decodes M2/SKIN/BLP assets, composes body textures and equipment attachments, and rasterizes a static 480×640 PNG.
+Python and the historical standalone probe are not runtime dependencies.
+Background loading, cancellation, cached previews and explanatory placeholder fallback are integrated into the actual Armory view.

-Loading runs in the background.
-Changing selection cancels obsolete rendering and prevents stale images from replacing the selected character.
-Closing Armory cancels pending rendering.
-Missing assets or native libraries retain the placeholder and equipment UI with an explanation.

-Only completed PNGs are cached under the per-user Portalkeeper/armory-cache/previews folder.
-Keys include realm URL, visual JSON, and archive paths, sizes and modification times.
-Cache writes are atomic, corrupt images regenerate, and the cache is limited to 200 images.
-Raw client assets stay in memory; client archives are never modified.

-Resolution supports all ten playable 3.3.5 races and both genders without a character-ID special case.
-It handles race-specific helmets, facial/hair geosets, armor layers, robes, bare feet, cape, shoulders and equipped weapons.
-Rendering uses the initial embedded Stand pose when available.
-Animated particles, reflective/additive materials, weapon enchant glows, precise grip animations and rotation are outside this static milestone.
+The resolver handles ten playable races and both genders, facial/hair geosets, race-specific helmets, armor layers, robes, bare feet, capes, shoulders and equipped weapons.
+CharSections requires exact exported indices; class flags influence stable preference among matching records but do not reject an otherwise matching appearance solely because of class.

-Customized guild-tabard artwork is omitted because the JSON lacks emblem/background/border customization.
-No emblem is invented; its equipment tooltip remains available.
-Stock archive precedence was checked against the extraction proof on the supplied Linux client.
-Unknown patch names and encountered delta-patch records fall back.
-Arbitrary custom patches and other client builds remain unverified.

-The earlier tools/ArmoryClientProbe and proof documentation are preserved as historical research.
-Runtime code is in Services/CharacterRendering and ArmoryPreviewService.

-## Verification

-Release build passed with zero warnings and zero errors.
-An Avalonia Headless/Skia check opened the actual ArmoryWindow, served the supplied published JSON over local HTTP, selected Hipally, and captured the dressed character inside the application with 17 equipped items.
-Identical-preview cache reuse and missing-client fallback passed.
-The check uses the real view, bindings, view model and rendering service, not a mock webpage.
-Native desktop interaction and Windows packaging were not tested.

-All 20 race/gender combinations produced previews using default appearance selections and the example equipment set.
-This checks general resolution, not every customization or item combination.
+Stock archive priority is locale/global patch-3, locale/global patch-2, locale/global patch, locale lichking/expansion/base, then global lichking/expansion/common-2/common.
+The first available locale in the resolver's fixed locale list is used.
+The supplied Linux client's dependency set was exercised; this is not proof of all client/custom-patch layouts.
+Unsupported patch names and encountered delta/deletion entries trigger fallback.

+Rendering uses the initial embedded Stand pose where available.
+Opaque material alpha does not cut holes; alpha-key materials use their cutoff.
+Material culling/unlit flags and independent static additive geometry such as helmet eyes are supported.
+A corrected camera basis determines handedness.
+The portrait uses Human selection lighting read as numeric data from optional client GlueXML, with neutral fallback; it does not execute Lua.
+See the [material correction report](armory-material-rendering-fix.md).

+Previews remain static and orthographic.
+Animation and particle effects are outside scope.
+Exact grip pose, scene perspective, race-specific selection backgrounds, environment/reflection layers, bloom and animated enchant glows are not reproduced.
+Guild-tabard emblem/background/border customization is absent from the JSON and is not invented; equipment information remains visible.

+Linux functionality was exercised in this session with focused Headless/Skia application-view checks, not exhaustive native desktop validation.
+Windows runtime and packaging remain pending.
+See the [verification checklist](verification.md).